PrasannaAdiga/spring-cloud-with-netflix/README.md

                   .title("API documentation for Account Service").version("1.0.0")).servers(servers);
       }
     ```
-  - To generate the json format of swagger document through gradle add the below plugins and gradle configurations.
-Later this json file can be imported to Swagger Online Editor and save as PDF file
+  - To generate the json format of swagger document through gradle add the below plugins, gradle configurations and then run the command 'gradle clean generateOpenApiDocs'.
+Later this json file can be imported to Swagger Online Editor and save as PDF file.
     ```
       id "com.github.johnrengelman.processes" version "0.5.0"
       id "org.springdoc.openapi-gradle-plugin" version "1.3.0"